ADT and Vivint compete in high-end wireless home security. This review compares installation, contracts, costs and more.

 Vivint can be used with cell monitoring only, so Vivint can only be used in areas with cell service.
 A cell chip inside the control panel sends emergency signals.

-ADT Pulse can be used with a cell chip or a landline.
+ADT can be used with a cell chip or a landline.
 Thus ADT has a wider service area.

-A main difference between Vivint and ADT Pulse is contract length.
+A main difference between Vivint and ADT is contract length.
 ADT customers sign 36-month contracts.
 Vivint customers sign 42-month to 60-month contracts.
 The minimum length of a Vivint contract is governed by state law.

 These contracts normally pay for emergency monitoring and the equipment used.
 Customers own the equipment when the monitoring contracts are through.
 With Vivint you may pay for equipment up front to lower the monthly bill.